Is Cold Pressed Juice Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 It depends on pasteurization.
-Pasteurized cold pressed juice is generally safe during pregnancy, but unpasteurized varieties carry a risk of harmful bacteria like Listeria, E. coli, and Salmonella that can harm your baby.
+Pasteurized cold pressed juice is generally safe during pregnancy, but unpasteurized varieties carry a risk of harmful bacteria like Listeria and E. coli that can harm your baby.

-Cold pressed juice can be a nutritious way to get vitamins during pregnancy, but the pasteurization status is critical.
-Unpasteurized juices may contain harmful bacteria that your immune system is less equipped to fight during pregnancy.
-The FDA specifically warns pregnant women to avoid unpasteurized juice due to the risk of foodborne illness that can lead to miscarriage, stillbirth, or serious illness in newborns.
+Cold pressed juice retains more nutrients than traditional juice, but the lack of heat treatment means unpasteurized versions may harbor dangerous pathogens.
+During pregnancy, your immune system is suppressed, making you more vulnerable to foodborne illness.
+The FDA specifically warns pregnant women to avoid unpasteurized juices due to the risk of serious infections that can lead to miscarriage, stillbirth, or illness in newborns.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.